The figure shown is an idealized version of a buck converter topology and two basic modes of operation, continuous and discontinuous modes.

 Once the output load increases, the converter transitions to normal PWM operation.
 The threshold point is determined by the input-to-output voltage ratio and by the output current.

-Because of the triangular waveform at the output, the use of the MCP16312 is recommended because it runs in PWM mode.
+Because of the triangular waveform at the output, we recommend using the MCP16312 because it runs in PWM mode.